chef/chef-web-docs/content/target_mode.md

 : If connecting with a password, the password string to connect to a node.

 `protocol`
-: The protocol to use to connect to a node.
-Set to `ssh`. _required_
+: (Required) The protocol to use to connect to a node.
+Define this once for all nodes in the credentials file.
+Set to `ssh`.

 `ssh_config_file`
 : Whether to use an SSH config file.
 For example: